MuhammedBuyukkinaci/Data-Science-Notes/README.md

 1) "In the case of time-series models, a common approach is to use sequential splits of data"

 2) "Another instance where a sequential split of data is needed is when there are high correlations between successive times"

 3) The more the dataset, the less need for stratification.

 4) Some problems of low-performance ML models can be fixed via correcting data split.

+5) Farm Fingerprint hashing algorithm is a way to split data into train, valid and test.

 ## Bridged Schema